Stone-Red-Code/DesktopMagic/src/DesktopMagicPluginAPI/DesktopMagicPluginAPI.md

 ##### Summary

-Gets the background color of the main application.
+Gets the background color of the current theme.

+<a name='P-DesktopMagicPluginAPI-ITheme-CornerRadius'></a>
+### CornerRadius `property`

+##### Summary

+Gets the corner radius of the current theme.

 <a name='P-DesktopMagicPluginAPI-ITheme-Font'></a>
 ### Font `property`

 ##### Summary

-Gets the font of the main application.
+Gets the font of the current theme.

 <a name='P-DesktopMagicPluginAPI-ITheme-PrimaryColor'></a>
 ### PrimaryColor `property`

 ##### Summary

-Gets the primary color of the main application.
+Gets the primary color of the current theme.

 <a name='P-DesktopMagicPluginAPI-ITheme-SecondaryColor'></a>
 ### SecondaryColor `property`

 ##### Summary

-Gets the secondary color of the main application.
+Gets the secondary color of the current theme.

 <a name='T-DesktopMagicPluginAPI-Inputs-IntegerUpDown'></a>
 ## IntegerUpDown `type`